radiantearth/stac-spec/item-spec/item-spec.md

 #### Datasets

-Items are *strongly recommended* to provide a link to a dataset definition.
+Items are *strongly recommended* to provide a link to a [dataset definition](../dataset-spec/dataset-spec.md).
+This gives context on the overall set of data that an individual Item is a part of.

 ### Asset Object